The practical guide to using ChatGPT with Zendesk in 2026

 Using marketplace apps

-The Zendesk Marketplace has a bunch of apps that can connect you to ChatGPT.
-Tools like "Triggers + ChatGPT" or "AI Agent Assist" let you automate simple jobs like tagging tickets or writing summaries.
-In a similar vein, platforms like Zapier can link Zendesk to ChatGPT for basic, trigger-based workflows (like, "when a new ticket comes in, create a summary").
+The Zendesk Marketplace has an impressive range of apps that can connect you to ChatGPT.
+Tools like "Triggers + ChatGPT" or "AI Agent Assist" let you automate tasks like tagging tickets or writing summaries.
+In a similar vein, platforms like Zapier can link Zendesk to ChatGPT for basic, trigger-based workflows.

 -

-The upside: These are often very easy to set up for one-off, simple tasks.
-You don’t need to know how to code to get them working.
+The upside: These are often very easy to set up for specific, simple tasks.
+You don’t need to know how to code to get them working within your help desk.

 -